intersystems/language-server/README.md

   - Normalize the case of ObjectScript commands, system functions and system variables.
   - Normalize the usage of short or long versions of ObjectScript commands, system functions and system variables.
   - Expand short class names to include packages (off by default)
-- Code linting for ObjectScript and UDL that checks for the following:
+- Code linting for ObjectScript classes, routines and CSP files that checks for the following:
   - Syntax errors, including for embedded languages.
   - References to local variables that may be undefined.
   - Classes and routines that don't exist in the database.
-  - Invalid UDL Parameter types.
+  - Invalid class Parameter types.
-  - Mismatches between declared UDL Parameter types and the assigned value.
+  - Mismatches between declared class Parameter types and the assigned value.
   - Classes, Methods, Parameters and Properties that are [Deprecated](https://docs.intersystems.com/irislatest/csp/docbook/Doc.View.cls?KEY=ROBJ_method_deprecated).
   - `$ZUTIL` functions that [are deprecated or have been superseded](https://docs.intersystems.com/latest/csp/docbook/DocBook.UI.Page.cls?KEY=RCOS_replacements).
   - [SQL reserved words](https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=RSQL_reservedwords) used in class and property names of persistent classes.
 - [Folding Ranges](https://code.visualstudio.com/docs/editor/codebasics#_folding) for the following:
   - ObjectScript code blocks (If/ElseIf/Else, Try/Catch, For, While, etc.)
-  - UDL class members
+  - Class members
   - ObjectScript routine labels
-  - UDL descriptions
+  - Class descriptions
   - ObjectScript documentation comments (/// in first column)
   - XML tags in XData blocks
   - Storage XML tags